Flourless Sweet Potato Brownies {5 Ingredients}

 - 2 eggs

-- 1/3 cup cacao powder
+- 1/2 cup cacao powder

 - 3 tbsp coconut sugar, optional

-- 1/4 tsp baking soda
+- 1/4 tsp baking soda, optional

-- 1/2 cup chocolate chip, divided in half
+- 2/3 cup chocolate chip, divided in half

 Instructions

-- Prepare the sweet potatoes
+Prepare the sweet potatoes

-- Prepare the Brownie Batter
+Prepare the Brownie Batter

 - Add 1/2 cup almond butter and two eggs to the mashed sweet potatoes

-- Mix the wet ingredients well until smooth
+- Mix the wet ingredients well until smooth.

-- Add 1/3 cup cacao powder, coconut sugar (if using any) and 1/4 tsp baking soda
+- Add 1/2 cup cacao powder, coconut sugar (if using any) and 1/4 tsp baking soda

-- Add the brownie batter to a parchment paper-lined 8x8 baking pan.
+- Add the brownie batter to a parchment paper-lined 8×8 baking pan.
 Swirl extra nut butter on top if preferred.
 Sprinkle the rest of the chocolate chips on top and a little sea salt.

 - Cut the brownie into squares once it cools for 10 minutes.
-Enjoy with a glass of homemade nut milk or some ice cream!

 The Nutrition Facts above are specific to the ingredients I chose to use for this recipe, which may vary.